 Data Visualization is the graphic representation of data.
 The key is understanding the best ways to reveal complex information at a glance.
 Data Visualization isn’t about knowing which graph or chart is the best to use; it’s about understanding the layers of detail that generate insights.
 Since art concerns itself on matters of beauty, our visualization cannot be devoid of aesthetic considerations.

-Process Of Data Visualization
+Perfecting The Art Of Data Visualization

 For a visual to qualify as beautiful, it must be aesthetically pleasing as well as novel, informative, and efficient.
 Efficient visualization should convey information clearly; excite and engage observers; drive home the intended message, and remain to the point.

 The first step of data visualization isn’t the nitty-gritty of format or structure; it is the intent.
 It’s essential to envisage your intent and ascertain your goal.
 For instance, you determine that your intent is to sell your product to a new audience.
 Identifying a goal will help you articulate a clear purpose of your visual.
 Your goal could be to devise a new strategy to gain engagement from the new audience.

 Keeping in mind the intent of the visual, the next step is to select what data is best suited to meet your goals.
 Not all data is relevant.
 Data needs to be culled to communicate a clear message.
 When trying to market a product to a new audience, relevant data could include demographics, what channels your target audience use, their purchase history, and loyalty.